Process Improvement Methodologies: 9 Frameworks Compared

 Process Improvement vs. Business Process Management

 These terms are related but distinct.
-Process improvement focuses on enhancing specific workflows—identifying inefficiencies and implementing targeted changes.
+Process improvement focuses on enhancing specific workflows: identifying inefficiencies and implementing targeted changes.
 Business Process Management (BPM) is a broader discipline that involves defining, modeling, executing, monitoring, and continuously optimizing processes across the entire organization.

 Think of process improvement as a specific intervention and BPM as the ongoing management system that sustains those interventions over time.
-Organizations that combine both—using improvement methodologies within a BPM framework—see the strongest results.
+Organizations that combine both — using improvement methodologies within a BPM framework — see the strongest results.
+Research shows that companies with effective process management achieve 20–50% efficiency gains and are 2.5 times more likely to lead their industry.

 Steps for Implementing a Process Improvement Methodology